Chand Bibi: Defence of Ahmednagar

 In spite of their victory, the Mughal forces were too weak to pursue their attack and returned to Sahpur.
 One of their commanders, Raja Ali Khan, was killed in the battle and there were frequent disputes between other commanders.
 Due to these disputes, Khan-I-Khana was recalled by Akbar in 1597.
 Prince Murad died shortly thereafter.
 Akbar then sent his son Daniyal and Khan-I-Khana with fresh troops.
 Akbar himself followed and encamped at Barhanpur.

 In Ahmednagar, Chand Bibi's authority was being resisted by the newly appointed minister Nehang Khan.
 Nehang Khan had recaptured the town of Beed, taking advantage of Khan-I-Khana's absence and of the rainy season.
 In 1599, Akbar dispatched Daniyal, Mirza Yusuf Khan and Khan-I-Khana to relieve the governor of Beed.
 Nehang Khan also marched to seize the Jaipur Kotli pass, expecting the Mughals to meet him there.
-However, Daniyal avoided the pass and reached Ahmednagar fort.
+However, Daniyal avoided the pass and reached Ahmednagar fort through an alternative route.
 His forces laid siege to the fort.

 Chand Bibi again defended the fort.
 However, she could not bring about an effective resistance, and decided to negotiate terms with Daniyal.
 Hamid Khan, a nobleman, exaggerated and spread the false news that Chand Bibi was in treaty with the Mughals.
 According to another version, Jita Khan, a eunuch valet of Chand Bibi, thought that her decision to negotiate with the Mughals was treacherous and spread the news that Chand Bibi was betraying the fort.
 Chand Bibi was then killed by an enraged mob of her own troops.
-After her death, and a siege of four months and four days, Ahmednagar was captured by the Mughal forces of Daniyal and Mirza Yusuf Khan.
+After her death, and a siege of four months and four days, Ahmednagar was captured by the Mughal forces of Daniyal and Mirza Yusuf Khan on 18 August 1600.